tlhabich/sponge/cast_bellows/index.md

 ---

 # Cast Bellows
 The 3D-printed soft bellows are problematic for long-term use: the material ages over time and becomes porous.
 In addition, the layer-by-layer production causes the bellows to fail after just a few load cycles.
 The silicone casting process is an alternative, as the entire membrane cures homogeneously.
-For both robots, it is shows how casted bellows can be manufactured to replace the printed ones.
+For both robots, it is shown how cast bellows can be manufactured to replace the printed ones.
 The semi-modular bellows consists of an additional ring that prevents ballooning.
 <p align="center">
 <img src="../images/bellows_cast.png" width=700>
 </p>